intelligent-control-lab/Composable_Agent_Toolbox/parallelization.md

 # Composable Agent Toolbox (CAT) Parallelization
 The objective of this subproject is to parallelize agent computation from environment simulation, allowing for more flexible and realistic benchmarking.
-The end goal is enabling the user to simply choose between parallel vs. sequential simulation at runtime, with this choice being independent of other user configurations.
+Ideally, the user can simply choose between parallel vs. sequential simulation at runtime, with this choice being independent of other user configurations.

 ## Multiprocessing
 One way of achieving parallelized computation is through Python's ```multiprocessing``` library.
 As a proof of concept, a multiprocessed version of ```flat_evade.py``` is in development.
 For simplicity, only a single agent is currently being used.
 Files with multiprocessing structure are denoted with ```_mp``` at the end of the file name (e.g. ```flat_evade_mp.py```)